vvpetkov/Complete-Intro-to-Web-Development-v2/README.md

 * Height,Width,Padding,Border and Margin

-* * Height = 200 / Is everting will be 200? / well  it depends :)
+  * Height = 200 / Is everting will be 200? / well  it depends :)

   * ```css
-    For all site all box sizing will be predictable
+    For all site all box sizing will be predictable after this
     * {
         box-sizing: border-box;
     }
+    ```
+  * ```css
-  use only for this 'wild card selector' for evry site
+   use only for this problem 'wild card selector' for evry site
+   wild card selector is a bad idea
     ```
 *